 Welcome to Cosumnes River College MESA!

-MESA enables educationally disadvantaged students to prepare for and graduate from a four-year college or university with a calculus-based degree in areas such as engineering, the sciences, computer science, and mathematics.
+MESA enables Underrepresented students to prepare for and graduate from a four-year college or university with a calculus-based degree in areas such as engineering, the sciences, computer science, and mathematics.

 Through MESA, students develop academic and leadership skills, increase educational performance, and gain confidence in their ability to compete professionally.
 MESA has particular interest in and focus on students from those groups who historically have had the lowest levels of attainment to four-year and graduate level programs.

 By closing this achievement gap, MESA students and graduates will be better able to make significant contributions to the socioeconomic well-being of their families and their communities.

 For more information visit State of California MESA

 MESA Community College Program (MCCP)

 MCCP provides math, engineering and science academic development to Underrepresented community college students so they excel academically and transfer to four-year institutions as science, engineering and math majors.
 This support is especially crucial to students from low-performing high schools so they can reach their academic potential and become technical professionals.
 MCCP is supported by industry so students can learn firsthand about career options, special scholarships and internships.
 MCCP is a between MESA and the California Community Colleges Chancellor’s Office.
 The main components of the MCCP include:

 - Academic Excellence Workshops.
 Students are scheduled in the same core math and science classes and taught how to maintain high academic outcomes through group study.